ericbenwa/ballpark-deal/_pages/terms-of-use.md

 - __Affiliate__ means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

 - __Country__ refers to: Massachusetts,  United States
-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to BallparkDeal.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to BallparkDeal, LLC, 156 Farrington Street.
 - __Content__ refers to content such as text, images, or other information that can be posted, uploaded, linked to or otherwise made available by You, regardless of the form of that content.
 - __Device__ means any device that can access the Service such as a computer, a cellphone or a digital tablet.
 - __Feedback__ means feedback, innovations or suggestions sent by You regarding the attributes, performance or features of our Service.